shunter5/CIS-320-Project-Distribution--Jason-Spero-W2016/README.md

 Forecasting

 Future gasoline prices are predicted using STEO derived oil prices, from 2016-2017.

 Discussion

-(craft your main arguments
-by building on the results you have presented earlier) The argument is that oil is a key driver for gasoline costs, and that as oil prices change so do gasoline prices change directly but somewhat lagged as the price difference moves through the market.
+The argument is that oil is a key driver for gasoline costs, and that as oil prices change so do gasoline prices change directly but somewhat lagged as the price difference moves through the market.
 We can see from the results just from the combined line plots of WTI oil prices v CA gas prices that they are an